learn-co-curriculum/react-hooks-phase-2-project/README.md

 to generate your backend code.
 Using this template will make it easier to deploy your backend later on.

-## Strategy, Timeline, and Tips

-### Planning

-- Plan out your features
-- Develop user stories
-  - “As [ a user ], I want [ to perform this action ] so that [ I can accomplish this goal ].”
-  - Features should not need you there to explain them to users
-- Plan out the structure of your resource(s) within the `db/seeds.json` file

 ## Deploying

 When your project is complete, you are encouraged to deploy it!
 You'll need to